 - Billingsgate Roman Villa and Baths

-- Tours can be booked on Saturdays between April 1 and November 30
+- Tours can be booked on Saturdays April – November

 - You can visit the villa and baths for free during London Open House